 Many of these kids no doubt benefited from their fortunate circumstances.
 It's not a surprise to learn that rowing is an expensive sport.
-Just one eight-seat shell can cost as much as \$40,000.
+Just one eight-seat boat can cost as much as \$40,000.
 Rowing also requires other expenses such as insurance, coaching salaries, equipment upkeep and facility maintenance.
 As a result, the cost to be involved in a competitive rowing environment can be as much as \$3000 to \$5000 a year.
 This is all well and good for those families that can afford to send their kids to have an opportunity to row.

-As Tulsa evolves and uses its river more enthusiastically, rowing must play its part.
+As the Arkansas River becomes a focal point of the community, rowing must play its part.
 We want to provide a rowing club that provides access to the sport of rowing for the many in our community.
 With the prospect of water in the river with the construction of a new dam in the near future it's time to think about how that investment can be built upon.